 Professor Peter Fleming, Cass Business School, recently wrote an article for Demos Quarterly which argued that the age of automation is unlikely to lead to a utopian world of play, but doesn’t necessarily mean a proliferation of rubbish jobs.
-You can read the article in full here.

 Dr Simone Stumpf, Senior Lecturer in the Department of Computer Science at City, University of London, has provided a response to Professor Fleming’s article, arguing that some jobs will change and, ultimately, we need to rethink wealth and resource distribution.

 You can read both their thoughts below.

 In an edited extract of the article, Professor Fleming said:

 “Imagining a fully-automated future has become very popular.
 Books on the topic are best-sellers.
 University researchers grab headlines when they announce, as the Oxford Martin School recently did, that half of all jobs will be computerised in the near future.
 Ted Talks abound with the notion.